rdhadda/QuizKombat/README.md

 - I want to be able to play quiz online
 - I want to be able to navigate through the website with ease.
-- I want the website to be responive across varying devices.
+- I want the website to be responsive across varying devices.

 #### Returning Visitor Goals